KailinTong/My-Deep-Reinforcement-Learning/p3_collab-compet/Report.md

 ### Implementation tricks
 1. Start from small network.
 The input state size and output action size is small.
-2. Before I trained 6000 episodes with the strong noises, but the average score is always oscillation.
-At first Cancel the noise after collecting some experience with positive rewards.
-Then it enables exploitation of the policy instead of exploration.
+2. Before I trained 6000 episodes with  strong noises, but the average score strongly oscillated and did not apparently increase.
+Then I tried to cancel noises after collecting sufficient experiences (especially those with positive rewards).
+This enables exploitation of the policy instead of exploration.
 However, the agent cannot learn techniques dealing with special scenarios.
 3. Large buffer size to save those positive experience.